Neutron-mirror neutron oscillations for solving the puzzles of ultrahigh-energy cosmic rays

 The new $n-n'$ oscillation model \cite{tan2019}, as discussed above, essentially predicts that most of the observed UHECR protons above $E_{GZK}$ come from the mirror sources.
 As the mirror objects can not be directly observed via electromagnetic radiation, this naturally explains why the super-GZK events could not be connected with any ordinary sources \cite{hayashida1994,berezinsky2006,abbasi2018}.
 In addition, mirror UHECR protons with energies below $E_{GZK}$ from the same source have no chance to transition to ordinary ones as the energy is below the threshold of mirror photopion reaction.
 Accordingly the observed super-GZK events appear alone without lower energy companions, which explains the observed anti-correlation between super-GZK and sub-GZK events by the TA collaboration \cite{abbasi2018}.
+As discussed above, the super-GZK events stem mainly from the mirror UHECR sources while the sub-GZK events are dominated by the ordinary sources.
+As confirmed by observations, these UHECRs are of extra-galactic origin and anisotropic in the arrival directions \cite{abbasi2014,thepierreaugercollaboration2017,abbasi2018}.
+The deficit of sub-GZK events in the TA super-GZK hotspot, therefore, means that strong mirror sources and less ordinary sources are aligned in this direction.
+Under the mirror-matter theory, such inhomogeneities are typically generated in the early universe during the structure formation and segregation of ordinary and mirror matter at large scales \cite{blinnikov1983,kolb1985}.

 In the new mirror matter model \cite{tan2019}, not only neutrons but other neutral particles oscillate as well.
 In particular, neutrino-mirror neutrino oscillations will follow the transition probability,